simeononsecurity/simeononsecurity.ch/content/articles/what-is-ssh/index.en.md

 3. If this is your first time connecting to the server, you may see a warning about the authenticity of the host.
 Verify the server's fingerprint against a trusted source before proceeding.

-4. When prompted, enter your password or provide the path to your private key if you are using key-based authentication.
+4. When prompted, enter your password or provide the path to your private key if you're using key-based authentication.
 If the authentication is successful, you will be logged into the remote server.

 ### File Transfer with SSH